Jewish Childhood Education & Special Education

 The only one of its kind, our master's program in Jewish Childhood Education & Special Education, led by Jewish special education expert, Dr. Jeff Lichtman, is geared towards educators in the Jewish community.
 With a unique focus on Jewish education, you will be prepared to work in a wide variety of teaching and leadership positions in schools and other special education settings.
 Graduates of this master of science in education program will be eligible for dual NYSED licensure in Special Education and Education, upon completing all NYSED requirements.

 This program provides ongoing professional development and support to its graduates as well as career counseling to help each graduate achieve their professional goals in balance with their life goals.

 What You'll Learn

 Taught by leading practitioners in the field, courses are built on empirically-based theory and innovative practice in educational methodology.
-Course offerings include understanding learning disabilities and evidence-based intervention; positive and successful classroom management; and teaching of Hebrew reading (Kriah) effectively.
-Emphasis will be placed on understanding the student and his context, in order to provide meaningful and engaging instruction.
+Course offerings include understanding learning disabilities and evidence-based intervention; positive and successful classroom management; and methods of effective Judaic Studies instruction.
+Emphasis is placed on understanding the student and his context, in order to provide meaningful and engaging instruction.